roymacdonald/ofxVision/README.md

 If you train your own yolo with your own data set you need to point to the correct data yaml file and .pt files.

+### Using DepthAnything
+You can use DepthAnything which you can download from [here](https://ml-assets.apple.com/coreml/models/Image/DepthEstimation/DepthAnything/DepthAnythingV2SmallF16.mlpackage.zip)

+Try the example-depth-anything and select the downloaded model when the dialog shows.

 ## Important